 We fully recognise the importance of secure shopping and the protection of your credit card details when purchasing from us.
 Our web server uses proven technology to encrypt your personal information, including debit or credit card numbers, names and addresses.
 When you place an order, the encryption process converts the characters you enter into code that is then securely transmitted over the Internet.
 This eradicates the potential accessibility of your personal financial data by outside individuals or agencies and all related fraud.

 Cookies are text files that are automatically placed onto your device by many websites.
-Cookies don't harm your computer, and a cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.
+Cookies do not harm your computer, and a cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

 To enjoy the full experience of our website, and to make a purchase, you will need to allow cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
+If you choose to disable cookies, the website may not operate properly and if you disable third party cookies, you will not be prevented from making a purchase on our site.
+If you disable all cookies, you will be unable to complete a purchase on our site.
 To get a better understanding of how to get control of cookies on your system we suggest you go to www.aboutcookies.org - they have lots of up-to-date information about how to manage cookies in the latest internet browsers.

-What rights do I have in relation to the personal data you hold about me?
+9 - What rights do you have in relation to the personal data we hold about you?

 Unless subject to an exemption, you have the following rights with respect to your Personal Data: